-If we are going to minister to kids from non-traditional homes and minister to their families, we have to understand what a family is.
+If we are going to effectively work with and understand kids today, we have to understand what a family is.
+Family, after all, is a defining characteristic for all us – some for the better and some for the worse.
 It seems like an easy thing – to define the word family.
 It seems easy, that is, until you try to do it.
 Seriously though, take five minutes away from reading the rest of this article and write down your own definition of the word “family.”
-It is just one word afterall.
+It is just one word after all!

 One recent report on the status family concluded the following:

 “Trying to identify only one definition of the family is like trying to cheat death: it doesn’t work and you end up feeling foolish for trying.”

 Of course, I love a good challenge, so I thought I would give it a try.

 Before we come up with our own definition of family, let’s look at some of the more traditional definitions of family and see where they fall short.

 The government must know what family is, right?
 The U.S. Census Bureau defines family as:

 “A family consists of two or more people, one of whom is the householder, related by birth, marriage, or adoption and residing in the same housing unit.
 A household consists of all people who occupy a housing unit regardless of relationship.
 A household may consist of a person living alone or multiple unrelated individuals or families living together.”